 Jonas Kaufmann and Anja Harteros

 I am feeling a bit sad that the Bayerische Staatsoper doesn't seem to cast them opposite one another any more.
-Together they have brought me some of my favorite Verdi performances.
+I hope I'm wrong because together they have brought me some of my favorite Verdi performances.

 - My first experience of this pairing was in Wagner's Lohengrin on DVD (2010).
 I saw this production live in Munich but with a different soprano.
 This is the much maligned blue t-shirt production.
 For me it worked and continues to be very watchable.
 They are two great artists with magnificent charisma who are musically and theatrically on the same page.
 The look may be odd, but it doesn't damage the story.
 This is available on DVD.

-- That same year they appeared together in Verdi's Don Carlo from the ROH (2013).
+- Next they appeared together in Verdi's Don Carlo from the ROH (2013).
 Thomas Hampson was Rodrigo.
 In this wonderful opera they reign supreme.
 It is a traditional production.
 This is available on DVD.

 - That same year brought me my favorite ever of Verdi's La Forza del Destino (2013) from Munich.
 The villain brother is played by Ludovic Tézier.
 Forza is very hard to stage, and I felt this version was successful by keeping the villain evil.
 This is available on DVD.